NCAS-CMS/cfdm/docs/source/tutorial.rst

     'domainancillary2': ('domainaxis1', 'domainaxis2'),
     'fieldancillary0': ('domainaxis1', 'domainaxis2')}

-The domain axis constructs spanned by a metadata construct's data are usually set during :ref:`field creation <field_creation>`, but may be changed at any time with the `~Field.set_construct_axes` method of the field construct.

 Properties and data
 ^^^^^^^^^^^^^^^^^^^

-Where applicable, the classes for metadata constructs share the same API as the field construct.
-This means, for instance, that any class that has a data array (such as `AuxiliaryCoordinate`) will have a `!get_array` method to access its data as an independent numpy array:
+Where applicable, metadata constructs share the same API as the field construct.
+This means, for instance, that any construct that has a data array (such as auxiliary coordinate construct) will have a `!get_array` method to access its data as an independent numpy array:

 .. code:: python